 Figure 5.
 Protein incorporation in PLGA fibers and release test. (a) Protein-incorporated PLGA fibers under a fluorescence microscope.
-Scale bar is 100 μ m. (b) Cumulative release profile of protein (n = 5, mean \pm SD) (au: arbitrary unit).
+Scale bar is 100 $\mu$ m. (b) Cumulative release profile of protein (n = 5, mean $\pm$ SD) (au: arbitrary unit).

 Analysis of Cell Alignment.
 To assess the effects of cell alignment as a function of fiber diameter, we analyzed the morphological changes of L929 cells on PLGA fibers in vitro.
 We have quantitatively measured the orientation of cells cultured on the fibronectin-coated fibers by using image analyzing software (AxioVision LE 4.5).
-Figure 7a,b illustrates the SEM images of cells on the fibronectin-coated PLGA fibers (diameter, 20, 80 μ m).
+Figure 7a,b illustrates the SEM images of cells on the fibronectin-coated PLGA fibers (diameter, 20, 80 $\mu$ m).
 As can be seen, most cells aligned along the axial direction of the fiber after 3 days of culture.

-Cells on the larger fibronectin-coated PLGA fibers (diameter: 80μm) did not exhibit these preferred orientations.
+Cells on the larger fibronectin-coated PLGA fibers (diameter: $80\mu$ m) did not exhibit these preferred orientations.
 This figure clearly indicates that the L929 cells tend to align well along the longitudinal direction as the fibers become thinner.

 The deviation angles on cells cultured on PLGA fibers were quantitatively measured and are plotted in Figure 7c.
-For 20 μ m
+For $20 \,\mu m$

 Figure 6.
 Results of L929 cells seeded on PLGA fiber scaffolds. (a) F-actin staining of fibroblast cells cultured for 48 h.
 Actin (red) and nuclear (blue) fluorescence-stained L929 fibroblasts with bright field image of PLGA fibers with no coating.
-Scale bar is 50 μ m. (b) WST-1 results of 2 and 5 days culture (n = 6, p < 0.01).
+Scale bar is 50 $\mu$ m. (b) WST-1 results of 2 and 5 days culture (n = 6, \p < 0.01).
 There is a significant difference between 2 days and 5 days culture in both the noncoated and the fibronectin (FN) coated groups.

-fibers, the mean deviation angle was less than 10° with small error bars.
-When the diameter was greater 80 μ m, their directionality was nearly random, similar to cells cultured on flat Petri dishes (data not shown).
+fibers, the mean deviation angle was less than $10^{\circ}$ with small error bars.
+When the diameter was greater 80 $\mu$ m, their directionality was nearly random, similar to cells cultured on flat Petri dishes (data not shown).
 These results indicate that the cell alignment is closely related with the diameter of fibers.
 For tissue engineering applications in which cellular orientation is beneficial, as in neural cell culture, the ability to generate fibers in which cells can orient is a potentially useful advantage.

-To date, cell alignment on a two-dimensional substrate has been reported by several groups by using microcontact printing of proteins, ^{6,15,31} microgrooved structures, 4 and nanofibers. ^{9,11,16,20,28} Despite their usefulness in controlling cell morphology, cell alignment with microfibers has a number of advantages in comparison to two-dimensional substrates.
-7,22,23,30 These advantages are (1) 3D-structured scaffolds of microfibers provide a more well defined environment than a 2D scaffold; (2) microfibers are easy to handle and can be easily surface modified, and (3) scaffolds are easily fabricated and can be readily implanted for therapeutic applications.
+To date, cell alignment on a two-dimensional substrate has been reported by several groups by using microcontact printing of proteins, microgrooved structures, and nanofibers.9,11,16,20,28 Despite their usefulness in controlling cell morphology, cell alignment with microfibers has a number of advantages in comparison to two-dimensional substrates.
+These advantages are (1) 3D-structured scaffolds of microfibers provide a more well defined environment than a 2D scaffold; (2) microfibers are easy to handle and can be easily surface modified, and (3) scaffolds are easily fabricated and can be readily implanted for therapeutic applications.
 In spite of these benefits, cultures of cells aligned on microfibers have not gained popularity due both to the difficulty in fabricating diverse microsized PLGA fibers in a simple, cost-effective way and the difficulty in handling

 (29) Ostrovidov, S.; Jiang, J.; Sakai, Y.; Fujii, T. Biomed.
-Microdevices 2004, 279-287.
+Microdevices 2004, 6, 279-287.

-(30) Lietz, M.; Dreesmann, L.; Hoss, M.; Oberhoffner, S.; Schlosshauer, B. Biomaterials 2006, 27, 1425-1436, such fibers.
-Our method fabricating PLGA microfibers using a microfluidic chip and our technique of aligning these fibers by winding them on glass provides a simple approach that can overcome many limitations of the existing technologies for fabricating PLGA scaffolds.
+(30) Lietz, M.; Dreesmann, L.; Hoss, M.; Oberhoffner, S.; Schlosshauer, B. Biomaterials 2006, 27, 1425-1436.